top of page

 H: Your wit this eve Byron, perchance is shining - but perhaps we shall leave off frightening last night’s supper out of Matthews

-B: Quite right - here’s one of my favourite Mantons - now, aim your fire at the most highly crafted piece of stonework you can find
+B: Quite right (claps hands) - now, to begin!
+Here is one of my favourite Mantons - aim your fire at the most highly crafted piece of stonework you can find, my friend (thinks) - although - for a poor scholar's eyesight? ah!, that gaudily painted Tudor fireplace I would better recommend

-CSM: I am but ill-trained in weaponry, my dear Byron - you have succeeded in already deranging my nerves and disengaging my bowels (heads for the door) - I’d prefer the library - do you perchance still have my annotated Satyricon? - never mind - I'm here to have fun! - fun (sighs and sits)
+CSM: I am but ill-trained in weaponry, my dear Byron (looks in horror at the guns) Hobhouse has already succeeded in deranging my nerves and disengaging my bowels (heads for the door) - I’d much prefer the library - do you still have my annotated Satyricon? - never mind - I'm here to have fun! - fun (sighs and sits) - I should not carry the aspect of a careworn Don at a mere twenty-one

-H: Here Matthews, we shall recess - we’re out of sandwiches at any rate - and we have not yet seen Susan and Taffy in formal evening attire
+H(interrupts): Just so, our esteemed Matthews - however, we shall recess as we appear to be bereft of soup and sandwiches - and we have not yet seen Susan and Taffy in formal evening attire

-B: We shall! - mind you, Hobhouse - you are somewhat over-stepping over the feudal mark there
+B: We shall - mind you, Hobby - you are somewhat over-stepping over the feudal mark there

 The merry monks abandon their pistols on a sarcophagus